marco262/my_wiki/data/dnd/class/ranger.md

 _10th-level ranger feature (replaces Hide in Plain Sight)_

-You can use a bonus action to magically become invisible, along with any equipment you are wearing or carrying, until the start of your next turn.
+You can use a bonus action to magically become [[[general:conditions#invisible|invisible]]], along with any equipment you are wearing or carrying, until the start of your next turn.

 Once you use this feature, you can't use it again until you finish a short or long rest.